 There are many things you can’t do while pregnant, for your baby’s safety and good health.

-- Do not eat raw meats, unpasteurized dairy, raw foods, fried foods, etc. They may contain harmful microbes that can adversely affect yours and your baby’s health.
+- Do not eat raw meat, unpasteurized dairy, raw foods, fried foods, etc. They may contain harmful microbes that can adversely affect you and your baby’s health (1).
 Such foods also contribute to excessive weight gain.
+When you are eating raw fruits and vegetables, make sure that you are washing them thoroughly before consumption.

-- Do not paint the nursery as the chemicals and solvents in the paints can be toxic and harmful.
-If you want to paint the nursery, then you can use natural or organic colors.
+- Do not paint the nursery as the chemicals and solvents in the paints can be toxic and harmful (2).
+If you want to paint the nursery, then you can use natural or organic colors, and ensure the room is well-ventilated.

 - Do not go overboard on caffeine.
-It can increase blood pressure, heart rate, and you have to frequent to the loo.
-Also, caffeine passes through the placenta and increases the possibility of the baby developing diabetes.
+It can increase blood pressure, heart rate, and you have to go frequently to the loo.
+Also, caffeine passes through the placenta to the fetus (3).
+It is also associated with an increased risk of low birth weight and birth defects (4).

 - Do not take medications without consulting your health practitioner.
-Certain medications may have specific dosage and should not be taken over-the-counter.
+Certain medications may have specific dosage and should not be taken over-the-counter (4).

 - Do not wear stilettos and prefer heels that are three-inch or less, such as wedges, platforms, and kitten heels.
-Heels may make you uncomfortable as the body’s center of gravity changes.
-Also, you would feel better in flip-flops due to the swollen ankles.
+Heels may make you uncomfortable as the body’s center of gravity changes and could therefore result in muscle damage, backache, pelvic pain and loss of balance.
+If you have swollen ankles, you might feel better in flip-flops (5).

 - Do not breathe secondhand smoke.
-It is linked to many complications including cancers, premature delivery, miscarriage, low birth weight babies, sudden infant death syndrome, and learning or behavioral issues as the baby grows.
+It is linked to many complications including cancers, premature delivery, miscarriage, low birth weight babies, sudden infant death syndrome, and learning or behavioral issues as the baby grows (7).

 - Do not take alcohol including wine, liquor, and beer.
-It can quickly pass through the placenta and umbilical cord and affect the baby’s developing brain and organs.
-Alcohol also leads to premature birth, brain damage, miscarriage, and stillbirth.
+It can pass through the placenta and umbilical cord and affect the baby’s developing brain and organs.
+Regular consumption of alcohol might lead to premature birth, brain damage, miscarriage, stillbirth, and a life-long debilitation condition know as fetal alcohol syndrome (8).

 - Do not sit or stand for extended periods in the same position.
 It can hurt the ankles and veins.
-Take frequent breaks and move around to keep your legs elevated if you have been on your feet for some time.
+Take frequent breaks and move around to keep your legs elevated if you have been on your feet for some time (9).

 - Do not get carried away by contradictory information given in books, magazines, and online media.
 Trust your instincts and when in doubt, talk to your practitioner.